 - We acknowledge that some tasks and exercises may not be accessible to everyone.

 - All video material is captioned.
-For some of the videos, you have to turn the captions on by clicking on the CC button on the player.
-It is important to note that you can only transcribe and caption video that you have made.
-It is copyright infringement to transcribe and caption other videos without permission from the owner of the video.
+For some of the videos, you must turn the captions on by clicking on the CC button on the player.
+You can choose English captions or French subtitles.

 - If using keyboard controls, please note when navigating the main menu, you must double click the tab key to move from module to module.

 - There is also a French language version of the course from 2017 opens in new window.

 - Google opens in new window can be used to translate the content of the webpage.